temperlang/temperlang-blog/posts/tangle-of-strings.md

     * *UTF-16 USV*: like UTF-16, but care has been taken to ensure valid scalar values &mdash; orphaned surrogates should not be encountered
     * *Various*: a representation is chosen based on the string content, usually for space efficiency reasons.
 See the notes.
     * *bytes × encoding*: in addition to the byte content, there is extra metadata which explains how to interpret the content.
-- Order: How does the language's idiomatic way to compare string values order strings?
+- Order: How does the language's idiomatic way of comparing string values order strings?
     * *L-CP*: Lexical by codepoint.
 U+0FFFF < U+10000
-    * *L-U16*: Lexical by UTF-code unit.
+    * *L-U16*: Lexical by UTF-16 code unit.
 U+0FFFF > U+10000
     * *L\**: Lexical by something.
 Encoding metadata might be used to pick a comparison method.
     * *Nat*: Comparison depends on a natural language locale as explained in [Unicode technical report #10](https://www.unicode.org/reports/tr10/) or [libc collation](https://www.gnu.org/software/libc/manual/html_node/Collation-Functions.html)
 - Counting: What does the idiomatic string length operator count?